 Not only does Kahlúa taste delicious over ice, the dark Mexican coffee liqueur is also a key ingredient in Black Russian, White Russian and Mudslide cocktails.
 Other popular coffee liqueurs include Australia’s Mr. Black Cold Brew Coffee Liqueur and Jamaica’s Tia Maria.

-While you could technically craft cocktail with regular coffee, don’t do it!
+While you could technically craft an Espresso Martini with regular coffee, don’t do it!

 Not only does espresso have a specific flavor and consistency, but it also has a creamy element called crema.
 Without crema, your Espresso Martini won’t have a frothy top layer and your coffee beans will tragically sink to the bottom of the glass.